Author Attica Locke: In America, We Walk 'Side By Side' With Our Past

 The author is a Texas native herself and she wanted to write a story that took place on 59.
 "Every member of my family on my mother's side and my father's side is from towns along highway 59 going back to slavery," she says.
 "So I know this area, its red dirt, I like to say, it is in my veins."

-Locke's own family's story was the flip-side of the Great Migration — they didn't leave Texas, they stayed.
+Locke's own family's story was the flip side of the Great Migration — they didn't leave Texas, they stayed.
 "We are defined by the fact that we stayed," says Locke.
 "That we said: No, Texas is ours, too.
 Other people can go, we will not judge you for going, but we are going to stay and fight.
 This is ours.'

 Locke's new novel is set in one of the small towns along the highway.
 One day, the body of a black man turns up in a bayou, followed three days later by the body of a white woman.
 The state police detective hero of the novel finds that odd.